Fort Belvoir Housing

 Snow: About 14 inches of snow per year.

-Get ready to go shopping!
-In and around the National Capital Region, you’re going to need all the gear, from shorts and bug spray to shovels and winter boots.
-The good news is that if a heat wave or cold front sets in, you can expect it to head out in a week or two.
+Residents need all the gear in and around the National Capital Region, from shorts and bug spray to shovels and winter boots.
+The good news is that if a heat wave or cold front sets in, it typically heads out in a week or two.

 Worth noting: